Projective Tests: Psychology

 Want to learn more about your personality?

 Many projective tests are a form of examination meant to provide insight into an individual’s personality, behavior, and feelings through associations with different images, tableaus, words, or other stimuli.
-These tests are largely the product of psychoanalysis, which seeks to uncover unconscious desires and feelings.
+This personality test is largely the product of psychoanalysis, which seeks to uncover unconscious desires and feelings.

 Projective testing is so named because the individual is thought to be projecting different aspects of their unconscious through their answers.

 The overall goal of a projective test is to give mental health professionals insight into the individual’s psyche through their responses to ambiguous stimuli.
 Each test consists of its own protocols and steps for administration.
 For example, in a Rorschach test, the professional may ask the individual to describe what they see in an inkblot.
 Based on the participant’s responses, the way they formulate their answer, and other factors, the test administrator can make certain assessments.
-Other projective tests don’t always include a response to an image—they may also ask an individual to respond to a word, fill in a blank in a sentence, or draw something themselves.
+Other projective tests don’t always include a response to an image—they may also ask an individual to respond to a word, draw a person, or fill in a blank in a sentence.
 After you have completed your test, your test provider may share your test results with you and discuss the next steps.

 The role of the unconscious mind